 Graduate programs at IUPUI that offer degrees conferred by the Indiana University Graduate School or Purdue University Graduate School comply with the policies stated in the University Graduate School Bulletin.
 Go to the bulletin »

 No personal information is ever shared with any third party not associated with IUPUI, IU, or Purdue.
 Any information shared with other university agencies is for statistical purposes only.
 Personal information will only be shared with other university agencies at the user's request.
 The Office of the Registrar’s website explains the policy in detail.
 Go to the registrar »

 IUPUI follows IU policies in reviewing admission of persons who have past records of criminal activity.

 IUPUI is committed to maintaining a safe environment for all members of the university community.
 As part of this commitment, the university requires applicants who have (1) been convicted of any felony or a misdemeanor such as simple battery or other convictions for behavior that resulted in injury to a person(s) or personal property; or (2) who have a history of formal disciplinary action at any college or university attended to disclose this information as a mandatory step in the application process.
 A previous conviction or previous college disciplinary action does not automatically bar admission to the university, but does require review.
-Complete information must be sent by certified mail to:

 Information to be submitted includes: